 On your first rotation on the inpatient Endocrinology and Diabetes Consulting Service, you manage straightforward to very complex cases of inpatient hyperglycemia.

-Upon returning to the hospital in the second half of the first year and again as a third-year fellow, your role evolves to that of a junior faculty member as you directly supervise and teach medical residents learning diabetes management, while your consultations are focused on a wide range of inpatient endocrine pathology and more complex hyperglycemia, such as diabetic ketoacidosis.
+Upon returning to the hospital later in the first year and again as a third-year fellow, your role evolves to that of a preceptor as you directly supervise and teach internal medicine residents learning diabetes management, while your consultations are focused on a wide range of inpatient endocrine pathology.

-A large, independent nurse practitioner and physician assistant team manages the vast majority of inpatients with diabetes — 5,687 consults in 2013 — allowing you to select the most educational cases from which to learn.
+A large nurse practitioner and physician assistant team manages the vast majority of inpatients with diabetes — 6,108 consults in 2015 — allowing you to select the most educational cases from which to learn.

 Outpatient subspecialty clinics

-During the outpatient rotations, you rotate through all subspecialty teaching clinics (including thyroid, pituitary, metabolic and more), where you focus on pragmatic and scholarly approaches to diagnostic and therapeutic endocrinology.
+During the outpatient rotations, you rotate through all subspecialty teaching clinics (including thyroid, bone, pituitary-adrenal, metabolic, nutrition and more), where you focus on pragmatic and scholarly approaches to diagnostic and therapeutic endocrinology.
 In all rotations, fellows primarily see new consultations, working one-on-one with a staff endocrinologist who is a subspecialist in the area.

 Fellows remain the primary endocrinologist for that patient for the duration of the evaluation at Mayo Clinic and may choose to continue to see the patient in their continuity clinic.